alizubidy/docker_kubernetes_installer/README.md

 4) Cd "azscript"
 5) ./installer.sh
 6) Provide your hostname as set in the /etc/hosts file

-if you wanna config a master node, simply click
+7) ./launcher.sh (optional if you wanna config a master node)
-7) ./launcher.sh
 8) Provide you local "NON ROOT" username
 9) Provide your hostname as set in the /etc/hosts file
 10) Click on the link and use the generated token to access the UI